Luxoft/fabric-jms-xmlcall/docs/source/xmlcall.rst

   state database.

-* **orderer**: Orderer is a node, which responsible on total transactoins ordering.
+* **orderer**: Orderer is a node, which responsible on total transactions ordering.

 Logical topology
 ----------------

 *Fabric* network is organized into non-overlapping *channels*.
-Each channel has it's own ledger, state database, set of *peers*, *orderers*, *users*, *chaincode* instances, and *state database*.
+Each channel has its own ledger, state database, set of *peers*, *orderers*, *users*, *chaincode* instances, and *state database*.

-Peers and orderers descibed above.
+Peers and orderers described above.
 Note that each peer and orderer node can participate in several channels.
 However the channels are isolated from each other.
-It is impossible for chaincode to access data from the other channel directly (queriying database or examining disk content).
+It is impossible for chaincode to access data from the other channel directly (by querying database or by examining disk content).
 The only way is to perform chaincode member query.

 **Users** is an entity, identified with the private key/certificate pair, which can send *transactions* to the channel.
 These transactions